 How to Camp on BLM Land

-When most people think of RVing and camping, they picture a campground that’s fairly developed.
+When most people think of RVing and camping, they picture a fairly developed campground.
 However, there are many square miles of land that fall under the care of the Bureau of Land Management (BLM) that are open to camping for public use.
 The best part?
 There’s a lot of it.

 As for boondocking on BLM land, it’s free!
 Often referred to as dispersed camping, boondocking is allowed in many areas of BLM land.
 Conveniently, the BLM outlines where and when they allow it on a map from their website.
-Something to note is your stay cannot exceed 14 days in a single 28-day period meaning you’ll have to move and relocate every 14 days if you plan on spending a significant amount of time on BLM land.
+Something to note is that your stay cannot exceed 14 days in a single 28-day period, meaning you’ll have to move and relocate every 14 days if you spend a significant amount of time on BLM land.

-BLM land is available for public use, but it should still be treated with respect.
+BLM land is available for public use but should still be treated with respect.
 Practice the “Leave No Trace” camping guidelines when boondocking on this land.